 I do not have full siblings, but luckily both my mother and father do.
 I have tested my mother and my maternal uncle a few years ago and when I first read about Visual Phasing on Blaine Bettinger’s fantastic blog, I immediately knew what I was going to do next – get a DNA test for my maternal aunt, too!

 After meticulously studying Blaine’s instructions along with Ann Raymont’s and rounding it all up by watching Lars Martin’s video on YouTube (you will find the links below), I just couldn’t wait to put my newly acquired skills into practice.

-To my knowledge only English blog posts about implementing this methodology exist out there and I feel that many other foreign genealogists are missing out on something important here.
-So therefore, I’m going to explain the Visual Phasing of my mother’s and her sibling’s pairs of Chromosome 1 three times – in Russian and in German with the idea of introducing this superb method to a wider public and in English as a reference.
-(That’s how my idea for a multilingual blog on genetic genealogy was born.)
+To my knowledge, only English blog posts about implementing this methodology exist out there and I feel that many other foreign genealogists are missing out on something very important.
+So therefore, I’m going to explain the Visual Phasing of my mother’s and her sibling’s pairs of chromosome 1 three times – in Russian and in German with the idea of introducing this superb method to a wider public and in English as a reference.

 Chromosome 1 is one of the two largest chromosomes and is usually not recommended for beginners.
 In my case, however, it turned out to have the cousin matches that I needed to complete the mapping.